C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

 % Clarifying uninitialised reads v5 - working draft
 % Kayvan Memarian, Peter Sewell.
 University of Cambridge
-% 2021-03-08
+% 2021-03-09

-Reading uninitialised values has many conceivable semantics in C, there are conflicting demands and expectations, and the current standard text is not clear about all aspects.
+Reading uninitialised values and padding bytes have many conceivable semantics in C, there are conflicting demands and expectations, and the current standard text is not clear about all aspects.
 This note summarises the design space with a series of questions.

+WG14 has previously (DR451 CR) concluded "The committee agrees that this area would benefit from a new definition of something akin to a 'wobbly' value and that this should be considered in any subsequent revision of this standard.
+The committee also notes that padding bytes within structures are possibly a distinct form of 'wobbly' representation.".
+This note explores the design space for what that might mean in detail.

+This is another part of the C memory object model, orthogonal to provenance.

 # Related papers

 This is a revision of part of
 [notes98: Clarifying Uninitialised Values (Q47-Q59) v4 - working draft
 Kayvan Memarian, Victor Gomes, Peter Sewell.
-University of Cambridge 2018-04-21](http://www.cl.cam.ac.uk/users/pes20/cerberus/notes98-2018-04-21-uninit-v4.html), a WG14 Brno meeting working draft that did not have an N-number. notes98 was a revision of [N2220](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2220.htm) and [N2221](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2221.htm).
+University of Cambridge 2018-04-21](http://www.cl.cam.ac.uk/users/pes20/cerberus/notes98-2018-04-21-uninit-v4.html) and the padding discussion of [N2013](http://www.cl.cam.ac.uk/users/pes20/cerberus/notes30.pdf).

+notes98 was a WG14 Brno meeting working draft that did not have an N-number; it was a revision of [N2220](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2220.htm) and [N2221](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2221.htm).
 The latter  was a revision of N2089.
 N2089 was based on N2012 (Section 2), adding a concrete